The Digital Leader

 12. Outcome-based measurement practices

 Organisations consist of people.
-And it is the change in the behaviour of those people brings about change in the organisation.
+And it is the change in the behaviour of those people that brings about change in the organisation.
 Leaders must have the desire to change a company and they must define the “why and what” of the change outputs.
 When the collective outcome is the focus, the silo walls collapse.
 When individual and departmental outcomes are measured, the walls go up.

 Digital organisations are living things with the ability to continually change as the world changes and evolves.
 Digitalisation is at the centre of changes; leaders must develop technology-driven change practices to reach the next level of business maturity.